Qiskit/qiskit/README.md

 And continues to grow with the help and work of [many people](https://github.com/Qiskit/qiskit-terra/graphs/contributors) who contribute to the project at different levels.

+## License

+The code in this repository is [licensed for use](LICENSE.txt) with an Apache 2.0 license.
+If you are contributing you should also reference the [contribution guidelines](.github/CONTRIBUTING.rst).